ApurvPurohit/SeaShell/README.md

 2. `HISTORY FULL` - Lists out all the commands so far with their respective arguments.
 Each command has an INDEX number associated with it and it is displayed as well.

-3. `HISTN` - Lists last "N" commands executed by the shell.
-If the number of commands is less than "N", then SeaShell prints only the available number of commands.
+3. `HISTN` - Lists last "N" commands executed by SeaShell.
+If the number of commands is less than "N", it prints only the available number of commands.

 4. `!HISTN` - Executes HISTORY command number "N" (assuming 1-indexing).